Khalifa bin Harub: Early life

-His father was Harub bin Thuwaini, a son of Thuwaini bin Said, Sultan of Muscat and Oman.
+Khalifa bin Harub was born on 26 August 1879 in Muscat, Oman.
+His father was Harub bin Thuwaini, a son of Thuwaini bin Said, Sultan of Muscat and Oman, and his mother was Turkiya bint Turki Al Busaidi.

 In 1900, he married Sayyida Matuka bint Hamud Al-Busaid, daughter of the seventh Sultan of Zanzibar and sister of the eighth Sultan.
 He also married his second wife, Sultana Nunu.
-He was succeeded by his eldest surviving son, Sayyid Sir Abdullah bin Khalifa.